LaurentInSeattle/DependencyHiker/README.md

+# Work in Progress

+Move along, there's nothing to see here just yet...

 # DependencyHiker

-Analyse dependencies in a .Net App
+(Will) Analyse Dependencies in a .Net App